 As a cloud provider, we handle a considerable amount of data on a daily basis, especially with our Object Storage products.
-That means that we needed a way to distribute this data globally, with various consistency, replication, and database sharding for linear read and write latency.
+So we needed a way to distribute this data globally, with various consistency, replication, and database sharding for linear read and write latency.

 We designed the database we needed in-house.
 A platform that can scale up to millions of different databases with billions of entries, all the while maintaining client separation, good latency, and great performance.
 It also had to be: